milochen0418/eos-script/README.md

 $ cleos push action user1 hiauth '["user2"]' -p user2@active <-- this should be work after calling it
 If you want to redploy it in new clear environment, then
 you can reset environment by calling
-./envReboot.sh in the volder  ~/eos-script/installation/
+./envReboot.sh in the folder  ~/eos-script/installation/

 # More information